WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_10.md

 Then Pharaoh said to him, "Get away from me; take care never to see my face again, for on the day you see my face you shall die."

 ###### 29
 Moses said, "As you say!
-I will not see your face again." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will not see your face again."

 ***